 The Bible is divided into two sections: the Old Testament and the New Testament.
 The word 'testament' comes from a Latin word meaning ‘covenant’ or ‘promise.’
 The promises that are made between God and people are the threads that run through the entire Bible.

-It is important to remember that the Bible was not written as one complete book but 66 separate books that were put together over time to form what we now know as the Bible.
+It is important to remember that the Bible was not written as one complete book but as sixty-six separate books that were put together over time to form what we now know as the Bible.

 The first five books of the Bible are called the Pentateuch.
-The word 'pentateuch' comes from a word meaning 'five'.
+The word 'Pentateuch' comes from a word meaning 'five'.
 These five books are Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
-The Pentateuch begins with the story of creation, contains the stories of Abraham and the Hebrew people and finishes with the story of Moses and the law God gave to him.
+The Pentateuch begins with the story of creation, contains the stories of Abraham and the Hebrew people and finishes with the story of Moses and the Ten Commandments that God gave to him.

 The next section of the Old Testament contains the twelve history books.
 These books record events from Ancient Israel - a nation chosen by God to show Him to the world.
 They begin with the Book of Joshua and finish with the Book of Esther.
 The poetry and wisdom books follow the history books - these are Job, Psalms, Proverbs, Ecclesiastes and Song of Songs.

-The last books in the Old Testament are the major and minor prophets that speak God's word both into the time in which they were set, but also over things that are to come.
+The last books in the Old Testament are the major and minor prophets that speak God's word both into the time in which they were set and also over things that are to come.